2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Theory

 To compute the wind forces depending on the wind speed $V_{wi}$ and wind angle $\beta_{wi}$, we use the wind coefficient approximation for symmetrical ships described in \citet[Chapter 10.1]{fossen2021handbook}.
 Regarding wave forces and moments, we follow \cite{taimuri20206} and \cite{sakamoto1986minimisation} to compute the respective quantities depending on the wave amplitude $\zeta_{wa}$, wave angle $\beta_{wa}$, wave period $T_{wa}$, and wave length $\lambda_{wa}$.
 The most significant environmental force for vessels operating on IWs are currents, represented by the current speed $V_c$ and the current angle $\beta_c$ in the global frame $\{n\}$.
 Following \citet[Chapter 6.7]{fossen2021handbook}, these are not considered via an additional force or moment term in (\ref{eq:MMG_model}) but by directly specifying the velocity vector of the vessel relative to the currents.
 Consequently, the total speed of the ship in the presence of currents becomes $\sqrt{(u-u_c)^2 + (v-v_c)^2}$, where $u_c$ and $v_c$ are the longitudinal and lateral components of the currents in $\{b\}$, respectively.

-Furthermore, another crucial yet often neglected environmental characteristic for vessels operating on IWs is the influence of the water depth $H$ on the vessel dynamics.
-To account for this circumstance, we follow \cite{taimuri20206} and consider the effects of shallow waters on wake fraction, thrust deduction, and flow-straightening coefficient as proposed by \cite{amin2010generalised}, while the hydrodynamic derivatives in shallow waters are approximated following \cite{kijima1990prediction} and \cite{ankudinov1990manoeuvring}.
+Furthermore, another crucial yet often neglected environmental characteristic for vessels operating on IWs is the influence of the water depth $H$ on the vessel dynamics. \rdd{W}e follow \cite{taimuri20206} and consider the effects of shallow waters on wake fraction, thrust deduction, and flow-straightening coefficient as proposed by \cite{amin2010generalised}, while the hydrodynamic derivatives in shallow waters are approximated following \cite{kijima1990prediction} and \cite{ankudinov1990manoeuvring}.

-In our simulation, we discretize the dynamics in (\ref{eq:MMG_model}) using a step size of 5 seconds and use the ballistic method of \cite{treiber2015comparing} to update the velocity and the position vector of the vessel.
-Throughout the paper, we refer to a variable $x$ at time $t$ as $x_t$.
+In our simulation, we discretize the dynamics in (\ref{eq:MMG_model}) using a step size of 5 seconds\rdd{, aligning with the control frequency $t_{\rm control}$ of the PF unit,} and use the ballistic method of \cite{treiber2015comparing} to update the velocity and the position vector of the vessel.
+Throughout the paper, we refer to a variable $x$ at time $t$ as $x_t$. \rdd{We provide an overview of the used abbreviations and notation in \ref{app:Nomenclature} for the convenience of the reader.}